Reviewing a Decision

-Complainants and members of the College may request an appeal within thirty days of receiving notice of the panel’s decision.
-This appeal is made to the Health Professions Appeal and Review Board (HPARB) which is a government-funded independent body constituted by members of the public who are not health care professionals.
-The Board can extend this time limit for an additional 60 days if it is satisfied that no person will be prejudiced.
-The Board can also refuse to conduct a review if it considers the request is unworthy of serious attention.
-Where a review is conducted, the Board may only examine the adequacy of the investigation conducted and/or the reasonableness of the decision reached by a panel of the Inquiries, Complaint and Report Committee (the “ICRC”).
-When a review is completed, the Board may do one of the following things:
+Complainants and members of the College may request a review of the decision reached by a panel of the Inquiries, Complaints and Reports Committee (the "ICRC") within thirty days of receiving notice of the panel's decision.
+This review is made to the Health Professions Appeal and Review Board ("HPARB") which is a government-funded independent body constituted by members of the public who are not health care professionals.
+The HPARB can extend the time for requesting a review for an additional 60 days if it is satisfied that no person will be prejudiced.
+The HPARB cannot review decisions to refer allegations to the College's Discipline Committee or the Fitness to Practice Committee.
+In addition, the HPARB can refuse to conduct a review if it considers the request to have been frivolous, vexatious, made in bad faith, moot or otherwise an abuse of process.
+Where a review is conducted, the HPARB may only examine the adequacy of the investigation conducted and/or the reasonableness of the decision reached by a panel of the ICRC.
+When a review is completed, the HPARB may do one of the following things:

 - uphold or confirm all or part of the panel's decision;

 - make recommendations to the panel; or